ryfarol/Ryan-Farol-Portfolio/README.md

 # Ryan-Farol-Portfolio

 Hi!
 Welcome to Ryan Farol's portfolio.
-It contiains the following two projects:
+It contiains the following three projects:

 CS325 Algorithms Portfolio Project — Sudoku Solver
 - Created a sudoku solver function that uses a backtracking algorithm to solve the sudoku puzzle